Hacker News

 The scale and efficiency of Appleā€™s operations, as well as their continued success is mind boggling.
 There have been a couple of hiccups every now and then (and some tours de force as well); overall it is quite impressive.

-an hour ago by tolmasky
+4 years ago by tolmasky

 I'm not sure if 5 years of stagnation in the Mac lineup is a blip.
 Perhaps as a percentage of revenue?
 In terms of customer satisfaction, it was rough.
 Those keyboards were really bad, and not everyone has the ability to just swap them out with the new fancy computers coming out now, so many will be feeling them for some time to come.
 Same thing with the Mac Pros.
 But yes, things are now looking pretty amazing in the hardware department.
 Unfortunately, the concern is now with the software. macOS has been going downhill for a while, and Big Sur doesn't give me a ton of confidence.